tspnetwork/tspdocs/content/docs/protocol/tsp-cli/alternative-dbs.md

 ## Version DB & MemIAVL

-note
+{{< callout type="warning" >}}
 The TSP team carried out an [analysis to compare the performance of a 5-node network with LevelDB vs VersionDB + MemIAVL](https://www.notion.so/altiplanic/LevelDB-vs-MemIAVL-VersionDB-2034a05c7e1646369d034eb423a25279?pvs=4).
 The results of the analysis show that even though MemIAVL offers a performance boost for state-sync and fast-sync processes, it takes a toll on the resources required for the node.
 Additionally, the block processing time is higher, which enhances the chances of missing blocks in validator nodes.
+{{< /callout >}}

 ### Version DB